Cloud Identities and the Not So Long and Slightly Winding Road to Governance

 What is Cloud Identity Governance?

-Cloud Identity Governance solutions are also known as Cloud Infrastructure Entitlement Management (CIEM) solutions and are leveraged to automate detection, analysis and mitigation of access risk.
+Cloud Identity Governance solutions are also known as Cloud Infrastructure Entitlement Management (CIEM) solutions and are leveraged to automate detection, analysis and mitigation of access risk (you can find extended information on What Is CIEM here).
 According to Forrester, organizations use CIG solutions to track performance, allocate resources and modify access to cloud services in a robust cloud identity management context.

 In an enterprise cloud infrastructure environment, manual entitlement management is impossible.
 Cloud infrastructure is highly dynamic, extremely complex, and generally deployed by developers rather than security teams.
 This leads to excessive permissions and privileges that significantly expand the attack surface of your cloud as well as the blast radius in case of a breach.
 CIG offers a way for organizations to automate and streamline identities and entitlements across their environments.